steveshead/themed_php_database_login_register/README.md

 Replace http://loginregistration-themed.local:8890/google-oauth.php with your website URL/facebook-oauth.php\

 Note that facebook login has not been tested on a public domain.
 Use at your own risk.

+## Seach Functionality
+Note that the search functionality on page.php currently just searches for username and email address in the database.
+I wanted search functionality to work, but haven't centered on what it should search, yet.